I’ve always worked hard at whatever I’ve been doing. My work-ethic comes from doing what I enjoy, and not forcing myself to do something.

 I have to remind myself that there’s no rush.
 The only pressure you experience is the pressure you put on yourself.

 (Note: I wrote the above paragraphs in 2010.
 Today, I’ve let go of a big part of this.
 I don’t compare myself to others as much, and I’m more at peace.
 It’s still there, but it’s okay.
 Whatever life throws at me is what I need to learn.
 It’s all an inside job.)

 18. Realistically Dreamy

-Most of the things we today take for granted were thought to be impossible in the past.
-The simple point I want to make is this: don’t listen to the nay-sayers, because you will run into plenty of them.
+Most of the things you take for granted today were thought impossible in the past.
+The point I want to make is this: don’t listen to the nay-sayers, because you will run into plenty of them.

 I enjoy being what I call realistically dreamy.
 If I feel good about something, I’ll go for it.
-I don’t care if the chances of me succeeding are small, because even if it doesn’t work out, I will most likely gain some vital experience points in life.
+I don’t care if the chances of me succeeding are small, because even if it doesn’t work out, I will gain vital experience points.